grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

 1. Open the file `./run.sh`.

-1. Think of a name for your service.
-Service Name is a key OpenTelemetry attribute and will be used to distinguish yours from the others in the lab.
+1. Think of a namespace for your service.
+Namespace is one attribute that we can use to distinguish your applications from your fellow participants in this workshop.

-    Use something like:
+    You might use something like: `john` or `cthulhu`.

-    - `rolldice-john`
-    - `rolldice-45311`

-    Or a name of your choice.
-The name should not contain any spaces.

     You'll need to remember the name you chose, as we'll use it in the next lab module.

 1. Before the last line, insert these lines:

     ```shell
-    export SERVICE_NAME="<your service name>"
+    export NAMESPACE="<your name>"
-    export OTEL_RESOURCE_ATTRIBUTES="service.name=${SERVICE_NAME},deployment.environment=lab,service.version=1.0-demo,service.instance.id=${HOSTNAME}:8080"
+    export OTEL_RESOURCE_ATTRIBUTES="service.name=rolldice,deployment.environment=lab,service.namespace=${NAMESPACE},service.version=1.0-demo,service.instance.id=${HOSTNAME}:8080"
     export OTEL_EXPORTER_OTLP_PROTOCOL=grpc
     export OTEL_EXPORTER_OTLP_ENDPOINT="http://localhost:4317"
     ```